Ready-to-Drink Shakes

 • Calcium Caseinate is the second protein source.
 Another slow-digesting casein form.

 • Coffee Extract plus added Caffeine.
-This was the surprise for me.
-The 120 mg of caffeine in the bottle comes from BOTH a coffee extract AND a separate "Caffeine" listing on the label.
+This is the surprise on the label.
+The 120 mg of caffeine in the bottle comes from BOTH a coffee extract AND a separate "Caffeine" listing.
 Premier Protein does not use brewed coffee.
 The "Cafe Latte" name describes the flavor, not the brewing method.
-If you assumed (like I did) that this was a brewed coffee product, that is not what is in the bottle.
+If you assumed this was a brewed coffee product, that is not what is in the bottle.

 • High Oleic Sunflower Oil or Soybean Oil is the fat source.
 Adds mouthfeel and helps shelf stability.